 The Berenstain Bears, whose eponymous (always wanted to use that word in a sentence) series features moral lessons for young children about proper behavior in school, at the doctor, with the babysitter, on a boat, at night etc. There's no situation these books don't address.
 Every day has teachable moments for these poor bears.
 My son was addicted to this series; me not so much.
 I prefer:

 Bear Snores On by Karma Wilson as a read-a-loud for preschoolers, Michael Bond's Paddington series is fun to read to older children.
-My kids still refer to Paddington "having a tussle with a sticky bun" in the station cafe.
+My (now grown) kids still refer to Paddington "having a tussle with a sticky bun" in the station cafe.
+It is one of those family catch-phrases.
 Blueberries for Sal by Robert McCloskey is a classic; I love McCloskey's illustrations and the old-fashioned 3-tones pictures.
 And Daniel Pinkwater's stories about Larry the Polar Bear who floats on an ice flow and ends up in Bayonne, NJ is a must read.

-If approached by a real bear, remain calm and report it to the bear hotline
+If approached by a real bear, remain calm and report it to the NJ bear hotline

 For more information about real bears, read the NJ Department of Environmental Protection's